electron/governance/charter/README.md

 The Administrative Working Group (AWG) is chartered with the responsibility to ensure governance is serving the best needs of the project and community.
 The AWG has authority to act on the project, granted by the electorate.
-The AWG in turn delegates its authority to all other working groups.
+The AWG in turn delegates its authority to all other Working Groups.

-To prevent the AWG from becoming the sole political power of the project, it is expected that the AWG abstains from casting individual technical decisions that are the responsibility of other working groups.
+To prevent the AWG from becoming the sole political power of the project, it is expected that the AWG abstains from casting individual technical decisions that are the responsibility of other Working Groups.
 The AWG should principally serve as a _circuit breaker_.
-If a delegate working group is failing to meet its responsibilities, the AWG may intervene up to and including altering group members, or altering the groups authority, responsibilities, or existence.
+If a delegate Working Group is failing to meet its responsibilities, the AWG may intervene up to and including altering group members, or altering the groups authority, responsibilities, or existence.

-**Authors note:**
+> **Authors note:**
 > The current Electorate/AWG mix places almost all the power in the hands of a few large corporations at the outset.
-While not ideal to many, this was chosen because it represents today's status-quo.
+While not ideal to many, this was chosen because it represents the present status-quo, as of writing.
 The choice to delay defining an Electorate was made to _ensure_ it was not rushed, and that we have time to balance project stakeholders large and small.